odoo/documentation/accounting/bank/feeds/coda.rst

 Install the CODA feature
 ------------------------

-If you have installed the Belgian Chart of Account provided with Odoo, the CODA import feature is already installed by default.
+If you have installed the Belgian Chart of Account provided with Twenty20, the CODA import feature is already installed by default.
 In such a case, you can move directly to the next section `Import your first coda file <InstallCoda_>`_